follperson/follzam/pull_request_template.md

   with any other student.
 - All students I discussed the assignment with are listed above.

+I understand that violation of this policy is considered academic dishonesty, and has serious consequences, including course failure.

 If I have any questions about the policies in the syllabus, I know to contact the instructors.